It’s no secret that the Western Conference and Eastern Conference currently lack parity. But this year might have the biggest disparity yet.

 Alberto del Roa contributed research to this report

-DunkWire, Evergreen, Top, Al Horford, Andre Drummond, Anthony Davis, Bradley Beal, Damian Lillard, DeMar DeRozan, DeMarcus Cousins, Draymond Green, Giannis Antetokounmpo, Goran Dragic, James Harden, Jimmy Butler, Joel Embiid, John Wall, Karl-Anthony Towns, Kemba Walker, Kevin Durant, Kevin Love, Klay Thompson, Kristaps Porzingis, Kyle Lowry, Kyrie Irving, LaMarcus Aldridge, LeBron James, Paul George, Russell Westbrook, Stephen Curry, Victor Oladipo
+DunkWire, Top, Al Horford, Andre Drummond, Anthony Davis, Bradley Beal, Damian Lillard, DeMar DeRozan, DeMarcus Cousins, Draymond Green, Giannis Antetokounmpo, Goran Dragic, James Harden, Jimmy Butler, Joel Embiid, John Wall, Karl-Anthony Towns, Kemba Walker, Kevin Durant, Kevin Love, Klay Thompson, Kristaps Porzingis, Kyle Lowry, Kyrie Irving, LaMarcus Aldridge, LeBron James, Paul George, Russell Westbrook, Stephen Curry, Victor Oladipo